Gorlem/ScriptIt/readme.md

     - Filters the message, so that it doesn't get displayed
  - `nil event.modify(string message)`
     - Modifies the chat message.
 Can be either a plain string or a json string.

+### Send Message Event
+- Fires for every send chat message
+- `string event.message`
+    - The chat message
+ - `nil event.filter()`
+    - Filters the message, so that it doesn't get get sent to the server
+ - `nil event.modify(string message)`
+    - Modifies the chat message